keith-lab/wordpress/README.md

      message: Rebooting
      timeout: 30

-Associated with a security group that allows SSH, HTTP and HTTPS access from your location as well as access to your RDS mysql db
+Associate with a security group that allows SSH, HTTP and HTTPS access from your location as well as access to your RDS mysql db

 Launch the instance.